 It seems like asparagus season just started yesterday, but it’s already come and gone.
 Strawberries and sweet peas are winding down, and it won’t be long before they give way to cherries and peaches and other stone fruits.

-(The most memorable dish I ate in Spain consisted of nothing more than a tiny bowl of gently braised baby peas in their own juices.
-Not a single one of the elaborate over-the-top dishes I went on to eat in Michelin-starred restaurants could top that utterly perfect bowl of peas.)
+The whole point is to let the ingredients speak for themselves.
+It’s the reason why the most memorable dish I ate in Spain last month consisted of nothing more than a tiny bowl of gently braised baby peas in their own juices.
+Not a single one of the elaborate over-the-top dishes I went on to eat in Michelin-starred restaurants could top that utterly perfect bowl of peas.

 This easy fresh sweet pea soup is exactly the kind of recipe I look for – the ingredients list is stripped down to the bare essentials to allow the delicate flavour of the fresh sweet peas to shine, and the cook time is kept to an absolute minimum – just enough to bring out the natural sweetness of the peas, and not a second more.
 The added bonus is that this bare simplicity makes it ridiculously quick to prepare, and makes it possible to prepare a meal out of seemingly nothing more than a bag of fresh peas and a few pantry staples.